tmlmt/cooklang-parser/README.md

 ## Future plans

 I plan to further develop features depending on the needs I will encounter in using this library in a practical application.
-The current todo includes:

-- Ingredients aliases.
-See issue tmlmt/cooklang-parser#5
+The main item on the todo list is to improve the documentation with detailed explanation of the extensions, as well as examples.

 ## Test coverage